Hakomatsu/prevent_screensaver/README.md

 # prevent_screensaver
-Keep prevent from running screensaver.
+A simple script to prevent screensaver from being activated.

 # Requirements
 - PyAutoGUI